Understand Sui Security

 Shared assets allow multiple users to operate on them through transactions; that may include some of their owned assets as well as one or more shared assets.
 These shared assets represent data and logic used to implement protocols that mediate between different users in a safe way, according to the smart contract that defined the type of the shared asset.
 Sui allows all users to create transactions involving shared assets.
 But the smart contract type may define additional restrictions on which address and how the shared assets may be used.

 A valid transaction submitted to all validators has to be certified and its certificate also has to be submitted to all validators to be finalized.
 Even if a subset of validators do not follow the protocol, the transaction can be finalized through the remaining validators that correctly follow the Sui protocol.
 This is achieved through the use of cryptographic Byzantine fault tolerant agreement protocols for broadcast and consensus defined by the Sui protocol.
 These protocols ensure both safety, meaning that the incorrect validators cannot convince correct clients of incorrect state, and liveness, meaning that incorrect validators cannot prevent transaction processing.

 All transactions in Sui have to be associated with a gas asset to cover the cost of processing by Sui.
-A valid transaction may result in a status of successful execution or an aborted execution.
+A valid transaction may result in successful execution or an aborted execution.
 An execution may abort due to a condition within the smart contract defining the asset, or because it has ran out of sufficient gas to pay for the cost of execution.
 In cases of success, the effects of the operation will be finalized; otherwise, the state of assets in the transaction is not changed.
 However, the gas asset is always charged some amount of gas, to alleviate denial-of-service attacks on the system as a whole.

 Auditing and privacy